gabrielvivan/AVs/CarND-Advanced-Lane-Lines/README.md

 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing the pipeline on single frames.

 Examples of the output from each stage of the pipeline are save in the folder called `output_images`.
 The video called `project_video.mp4` is the video with which the pipeline was tested on.
-The final output of the pipeline is saved in the folder `output_images` and is named `project_video_output.avi`
+The final output of the pipeline can be found on this [link](https://www.youtube.com/watch?v=AVA-baQtw-A)